GoodStuff-Fm/goodstuff/_baseline/a-very-muscular-horse.md

 sponsor: Our [Goodstuff Patreon Subscribers](https://www.patreon.com/goodstuff "Goodstuff on Patreon") and listeners just like you!
 Support your favorite podcasts directly to get exclusive unedited episodes and more.
-title: A Very Muscular Horse
+title: Mascot Simulator 2019
 date: 2019-04-04 06:00:00 -0700
 episode: 8
+description: |-
+  Or, A Very Muscular Horse.

-description: 'We wrap up spring training and look forward to Opening Day.
-We also listen to a game and talk through it. #WholeSquadReady'
+  We wrap up spring training and look forward to Opening Day.
+We also listen to a game and talk through it. #WholeSquadReady
 mp3: ''
 image: "/uploads/baseline-8.jpg"
 published: false